robmasocco/mrl/Tic_Tac_Toe/ideas.md

 - Define the states only for valid e unique boards.
 - Create a lookup table!
 - Each board has some info:
-    1. The type of the board: -1 not valid, 0 not terminal, 1 terminal
+    1. The type of the board: -1 not valid, 1 terminal, 0 otherwise.
-    2. The winner or the next playet to play.
+    2. If it's terminal the winner or the next player to play.
     3. The associated state.
-For each board, search if a its rotation match with a previous one, otherwise define a new incremental state.
+For each board, search if a its rotation matches with a previous one, otherwise define a new state.
 - Use **afterstates**: a tranisiton from a state s to a new state s' depens on the moves of the Agent and of the Opponent.

 ### 2. Actions